Learn about summer financial aid and estimated program costs below!

-Click here to learn more about NC State’s eligibility requirements to receive financial aid.
+- Click here to learn about the six steps you must take to apply for and receive financial aid.

 To learn more about the services and resources offered to help you financially navigate your academic career, including applying and receiving financial aid, visit the NC State Student Services Center.

 Your individual expenses will depend on how many courses you take, how much you want to spend on books/supplies you need to purchase.
 And, don’t forget your extra spending money!

 Cost for Summer 2024 tuition and fees will be updated in the Spring!
 In the meantime, please see below the 2023 tuition and fees from last summer.

 |Tuition & Fees (estimated for 6 credit hours)||$2,282.04||$7,717.32|

 |On-Campus University Housing |